-As a result, let’s try to figure out what fluid is leaking from your car and what you should do about it.
+So, Let’s try to figure out what that fluid leak is coming from under your car and what you should do about it.

-Hence, most cars have a number of fluids that can leak from under the hood.
+Also, Most cars have a number of fluids that can cause a fluid leak from under the car.

-Any of these can contribute to a fluid leak.
+Consequently, Any of the following can contribute to a fluid leak.

 - Brake fluid

 - Windshield washer fluid

 - Transmission fluid

 So, Before you start worrying, take a moment to look at the fluid;